microsoft/restler-fuzzer/docs/user-guide/SettingsFile.md

 This wait time will occur for every request in a sequence except the last request.
 The per-resource producer timing delay (below) will override this value.

+### reconnect_on_every_request: bool (default False)
+By default, RESTler re-uses the same connection across different requests, re-creating it only on error.
+Set to True to create a new connection for every request sent.

 ### grammar_schema: string (default None)
 The path to the grammar.json file for the API in test.
 This is required when using the examples and payload body checkers.